shivaneej/NLTK-Chatbot/README.md

 # NLTK-Chatbot
-A simple chatbot made using NLTK library of python.
+A chatbot made using NLTK library of python.
 Includes stemming and lemmatization of the tokens.
 Matches words using TF-IDF and Cosine Similarity.